How to feed your rabbit to avoid health problems

 - A tablespoon of nutritious nuggets (all one colour – brown/green)

-- It is a good idea to include a small amount of healthy nature snacks (commercially produced) which can be mixed into the feeding hay to encourage eating it.
+- A small amount of healthy high fibre snacks (commercially produced) which can be scattered through the feeding hay to encourage eating it.

 - Always provide plenty of fresh water, and change this frequently.